Immunotherapy Drugs for Myasthenia Gravis

 Certain immunosuppressants are known to work better in some types of people with myasthenia gravis than others.
 For example:1

-- Azathioprine may be used in pregnant women with MG if her acetylcholinesterase inhibitor and a steroid do not fully control muscle weakness
+• Azathioprine may be used in pregnant people with MG if acetylcholinesterase inhibitors and steroids do not fully control muscle weakness

 There are many other immune system drugs that may be prescribed off-label to people with MG.
 The theory is that these other immunosuppressants work for other autoimmune conditions and may also work for people with MG.1